WinstonZhang2008/BSE-Student-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QjILRVergfY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my first milestone, I got the robot to move forward, move backwards, move left, move right, and stop.
-For my second milestone, I have gotten my robot to somewhat track the ball.
-However, it still needs some work, as it can only move left or right slightyly while tracking the ball.
+Since then, I have gotten my robot to somewhat track the ball.
+However, it still needs some work, as it can only turn left and right while tracking the ball.
+It can't go forwards or backwards.
 The camera is also working and is able to identify the ball and mark it.

 Components I have added
   - Camera: It tracks the ball.
 Once the ball is on the camera, it creates a rectangle around the ball so it is easier to follow, and the code revolves around this.
   - Ultrasonic sensors: I haven't gotten it to work, but I have attached them.
 They tell the distance that the object is from the sensor.
-The sensor releases an ultrasonic wave that bounces off the object and back, and it can calculate the distance by the amount of time it takes to come back.
-My ultrasonic sensors tell the distance right now, but they are not very accurate.
+The sensor releases an ultrasonic wave that bounces off the object and back, and we can calculate the distance by using the amount of time the wave takes to come back.
+My ultrasonic sensors are able to tell the distance, but they are not very accurate right now.
   - Breadboard: The breadboard is a good way to create my circuits on, and it helped me link my ultrasonic sensors to the Raspberry Pi computer using resistors and wires.
 Breadboards are a great way to create circuits and test them withouth having to solder.

 So far, I have started on the ball tracking part and finished with my camera code and movement code.
 A challenge I faced was getting the camera working.
 I didn't install it correctly and was not careful with it, so I messed up the pins and ruined the connection between the camera and the Raspberry Pi.
 Because of this, I had to get a new camera and install everything all over again.
 Also, the wires for my ultrasonic sensors were not long enough to reach thre front of the car so I had to redo the wires a couple times.
 My next step is to get the robot fully functioning and tracking the ball, while also adding my modifications.
-I will add an LED that shines green if the ball is less than a certain distance away, and red if they are further.
+I will add an LED that shines green if the ball is less than a certain distance away, and red if it is further.

 # First Milestone